trancongbao/endeavor/docs/1. Overview/README.md

 A course is a collection of lessons.
 A lesson must be part of a course - it cannot be created independently.

+Also, courses are assigned and access-controlled as a whole.

 See [Courses](./Courses/README.md) for more details.

 ## Roles and Functionalities